Save Yourself from Hot Hot Heat

 - Muscle weakness

 Heatstroke requires immediate emergency treatment.
 If left untreated damage can occur to your nervous system, brain, kidneys, muscles and heart.
-The longer the symptoms are ignored the severity of damage done to your body increases.
-In severe cases untreated heatstroke can result in death.
+The longer the symptoms are ignored, the greater the damage done to your body.
+In severe cases, untreated heatstroke can result in death.

 Certain factors can increase your odds of falling ill in heat.

-Age plays a huge role in the likelihood of experiencing heat exhaustion or heatstroke.
-Children under the age of four years old, as well as adults over the age of sixty five are at a much higher risk in warm temperatures.
+plays a huge role in the likelihood of experiencing heat exhaustion or heatstroke.
+Children under the age of four years old, as well as adults over the age of sixty-five are at a much higher risk in warm temperatures.